Cs-230-group/CS230Repository/Entrepeneur and Ethics Project/Ethical Business Plan.md

 ### Ethical Safeguards

-We want to remedy that by open-sourcing our algorithm, and making sure the output of our algorithm is heavily moderated by a team of real people.
+We want to remedy the issues of our first goal by open-sourcing our algorithm, and making sure the output of our algorithm is heavily moderated by a team of real people.
 We will also make transparent the types of data that we will collect, with consent from users.

 Prior to publishing any sort of content to our socials or online course, we will check with experts to ensure that the information that we provide is accurate.
 We will also seek user consent for any data obtaining activities.